 Employees expect more and more from their chosen workplace.
 Now employers need to strike an almost chemical balance between a workplace and a fun space.

-If you are an employer, it’s likely that this cultural revolution has come as an added stress to your daily tasks, a footnote in a long list of things-to-do.
-It's possible that you might think: “to hang with this, it’s not worth the trouble” and this is an understandable standpoint if you haven’t been given the full picture.
+If you're an employer, it’s likely that this cultural revolution has come as an added stress to your daily tasks, a footnote in a long list of things-to-do.
+It's possible that you might think: “forget this, it’s not worth the trouble” and this is an understandable standpoint if you haven’t been given the full picture.

 However, the future of your workplace might depend on just how well you adopt the new trend of having perks at work.
-An office environment can make or break a job, so here is everything you need to know about nailing a fun workplace:
+An office environment can make or break a job, so here's everything you need to know about nailing a fun workplace:

 The Perks revolution

 Let’s face it, 30 years ago, the idea of giving employees a ping pong table and beer would have been laughed down.
 The consensus would have been that a) no one would get any work done and b) this was exactly what a paycheck was supposed to finance.

 Then along came Google.
 Started by two students at Stanford, the search engine did more than defining what the internet would look like.
 They also began a workplace revolution that would send tremors throughout the corporate world.